 - 1. A "parent" is a biological parent or legal step-parent.
-The parent of a parent, the brother or sister of a parent, or siblings 22 years or older may also be allowed, at the discretion of the Student Life Office, to assume a parental role. - 2.
-To be eligible for community housing, students must be in good and regular standing and evidence a willingness to abide by the expectations of Andrews University at the time of application. - 3.
-Students living with parents are expected to abide by the standards and codes of conduct outlined in the Student Handbook. - 4.
+The parent of a parent, the brother or sister of a parent, or siblings 22 years or older may also be allowed, at the discretion of the Student Life Office, to assume a parental role. - To be eligible for community housing, students must be in good and regular standing and evidence a willingness to abide by the expectations of Andrews University at the time of application. - Students living with parents are expected to abide by the standards and codes of conduct outlined in the Student Handbook. - 4.
 Under the terms of the Community Residential Agreement, parents or employee hosts must notify Student Life of any concern that impacts the welfare of the student, irregularities, changes of address, conduct concerns, etc. - 5.
 Parents and employee hosts must agree to live on a daily basis in the same household as the student (students may not live in a separate apartment with a different entrance in the same house) and to notify the Student Life Office if the living arrangements cease to meet this requirement.
 Parents and hosts owning or renting more than one residence may not divide their time between residences during the school year. - 6.
 Re-application for living in the community must be made EACH school year. - 7.
 False statements made to the University on a Community Residential Agreement will jeopardize an applicant's student status and/or ability to reside in the community.

 Residence Halls.
-The university maintains two men's residence halls (Meier Hall and Burman Hall) and one women's residence hall (Lamson Hall).
+The University maintains two men's residence halls (Meier Hall and Burman Hall) and one women's residence hall (Lamson Hall).
 Double-occupancy rooms are standard.

 Private occupancy is permitted by special request, if space allows, for an additional fee.

 Apartments and Houses for Rent.
-The university owns approximately 300 apartments and 37 houses.
-These are available to married students and single-parent students.
-Efficiency apartments in the Garland complex are available to single graduates or single undergraduates who are 22 years of age or older.
-Accommodations are available only to those who have been officially accepted as university students.
+The University owns approximately 300 apartments and 39 houses.
+The apartments are available to graduate students, married undergraduates, and single-parent students or single undergraduates who are 22 years of age or older.
+Accommodations are available only to those who have been officially accepted as University students.
 Since apartments are limited, applicants are advised to apply six to nine months before their first semester of studies.

 Most apartments are furnished.
 Tenants must supply their own linen, draperies, and kitchen utensils.
 Unfurnished apartments have a stove and refrigerator.
 Heavy furniture and pianos may be placed in the apartments only by prior arrangement with the Family and Graduate Housing director.
-Pets are not allowed in university apartments or houses.
+Pets are not allowed in University apartments or houses.
 The apartment descriptions, rental rates, and application forms are available upon request.
-Further information on university housing may be obtained through the Family & Graduate Housing Handbook available from the Family & Graduate Housing office.
+Further information on University housing may be obtained through the Family & Graduate Housing Handbook available from the Office of Family & Graduate Housing.
 Please visit the web site at www.andrews.edu/housing for applications and further information.

 Other Accommodations.
-Some area landlords have their names and phone numbers on record at the Family & Graduate Housing office.
+Some area landlords have their names and phone numbers on record at the Office of Family & Graduate Housing.
 Students may consult or copy this list.